Life OS · · 10 min read

 Based on the research and observed patterns:

 Months 3-6: Experiment without commitment.
 Try things.
 Take meetings.
 Explore interests.
-But don't sign on for anything that locks you in before you've understood what you actually want.
+But the founders who avoid regret tend to be those who don't sign on for anything that locks them in before they've understood what they actually want.

-This isn't prescriptive.
+This timeline isn't universal.
 Some people need longer.
 Some find clarity faster.
-The point is recognising that rebuilding identity after exit has phases—it's not a problem to solve in a weekend.
+The point is recognising that rebuilding identity after exit has phases.
+It's not a problem that can be solved in a weekend.
+(For a framework on how to stop playing games you've already won, that piece explores the psychology of why founders keep optimising for returns they don't need.)

 What Actually Matters

-Hiremath is still working through it, openly and somewhat messily, studying physics and trying to understand what kind of person he wants to become.
+Hiremath is still working through it, openly and somewhat messily, studying physics and trying to understand who he wants to become.

 Phelps found his footing in mental health advocacy, building a foundation and speaking openly in ways that have probably helped more people than his gold medals did.